sphinx-doc/sphinx/doc/ext/appapi.rst

      <http://docutils.sourceforge.net/docs/howto/rst-directives.html>`_ for
      details.

-     The directive class normally must inherit from the class ``docutils.parsers.rst.Directive``.
-When writing a directive for usage in a Sphinx extension, you inherit from ``sphinx.util.compat.Directive`` instead which does the right thing even on docutils 0.4 (which doesn't support directive classes otherwise).
+     The directive class must inherit from the class ``docutils.parsers.rst.Directive``.

    For example, the (already existing) :rst:dir:`literalinclude` directive would be added like this: